Shagshag/prestashop-documentation/DiscountCore.md

 * Class name: DiscountCore
-* Namespace:
 * Parent class: [CartRule](CartRuleCore)
 * **Warning:** this class is **deprecated**.
 This means that this class will likely be removed in a future version.
-* This class is defined in [classes/Discount.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Discount.php#30)
+* This class is defined in [classes/Discount.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Discount.php#L30)